 WATCH TV

-Ufuk Seçgin, Chief Marketing Officer of HalalBooking, tells us why it’s so special to experience Ramadan in a Muslim country, especially for those who, like him, have grown up and live in Europe.
-He also gives us his top tips for places to visit if you’re considering a trip abroad during Ramadan.
+Ufuk Seçgin, Chief Marketing Officer of halal travel experts, HalalBooking, tells us why it’s so special to experience Ramadan in a Muslim country, especially for those who, like him, have grown up and live in Europe.
+He also gives us his top tips for places to visit for those considering a last-minute trip abroad this Ramadan.

 Ramadan is a unique time of year for Muslims wherever they are in the world, but for those of us who have grown up in Europe, visiting a Muslim country gives us a completely new experience.